grahamplata/hugo/content/posts/wookies/index.md

 ### Event

 - **Walkie-Talkies** – Used for group communication during cruises
-- **Folding Chairs** – For hanging around camp, watching cars and hangs at the bonfire
+- **Folding Chairs** – For hanging around camp, watching cars, and sitting by the bonfire
 - **Cleaning Supplies** – Pressure washer, soap, and buckets for keeping cars looking good
 - **Food & Snacks** – Bring a cooler; options are limited out there
 - **Fire Extinguisher** – Keep one on hand at camp